Maine County Commissioners Association Legislative Tracker

 1587

-An Act To Establish Greater Alignment Of Penalties For Certain Labor Law Violations (HP 1045) Matthew BECK of South Portland This bill codifies into the Maine Revised Statutes provisions of the federal Fair Labor Standards Act of 1938 and creates a criminal penalty for any person who intentionally or knowingly violates the employment practices laws or the laws governing preference to Maine works and contractors.
+An Act To Clarify The Bureau Of Labor Standards' Investigatory And Enforcement Procedures (HP 1045) Matthew BECK of South Portland This bill codifies into the Maine Revised Statutes provisions of the federal Fair Labor Standards Act of 1938 and creates a criminal penalty for any person who intentionally or knowingly violates the employment practices laws or the laws governing preference to Maine works and contractors.

 Full Summary